CTurt/FreeDVDBoot/README.md

 **Currently only support:**

-- 2.10 (all regions and languages),
+- 2.10 (certain models only?),

+- 2.12 (region U, others to be added soon),

 - 3.04 (tested only region M in emulator so far, but guess most other regions EUMACDG, except for J will work - with English language set in settings),